AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-05-03-making-windows-11-usable/index.md

 ![Registry Editor window showing HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Explorer settings.
 DisableSearchBoxSuggestions is set to 1.](./images/regedit-explorer.png)

+## How to Remove Microsoft 365

+If you don't plan to use Microsoft 365, there's no point in keeping it installed on your system.
+Unfortunately, Microsoft doesn't let you uninstall Microsoft 365 through Settings like it does with most other apps.
+So you'll need to remove it manually:

+1. Open File Explorer and navigate to `C:\Program Files`.
+2. Find and delete the directory named `Microsoft Office` and any other variants.
+3. Navigate to `%programdata%\Microsoft\Windows\Start Menu\Programs`.
+Delete any stale shortcuts like `Excel`, `Word`, `OneNote`, etc. that point to their now-deleted executables.
+5. Navigate to `%localappdata%\Microsoft`.
+This directory contains application-specific user data, like configurations, backups, history, etc. Go through and delete any directories related to Office apps.

-## How to Completely Remove OneDrive
+## How to Remove OneDrive

-Now for the fun part.
 If you buy a new Windows laptop from a retailer or directly from a manufacturer, or even if you do a fresh Windows install, it's always going to come with OneDrive pre-installed.
-There is no way to opt out of this, so we'll need to do it manually if you don't use OneDrive.
+You'd expect this to be harmless, but OneDrive actually alters system paths during installation so that the familiar `Documents` shortcut points to OneDrive.
+I'll show you how to fix this, but while you're at it, I recommend completely uninstalling OneDrive unless you really need it.

 ### 1. Unlink this PC